containers/podman-desktop/website/docs/discover.md

 <figcaption>Images List page, accessible from the Images menu</figcaption>
 </figure>

-### Building an Image
+### Building an image

-In the screenshot below, you can see how to build an Image, based on Containerfile, and store the resulting image on a Container Engine
+In the screenshot below, you can see how to build an image, based on Containerfile, and store the resulting image on a Container Engine
 (here, Podman container engine is selected - the choice may be not visible if only one container engine is detected by Podman Desktop).
-You also have the choice to build a single-platform or a multi-platform Image, by choosing for which platform(s) you want to build the image.
+You also have the choice to build a single-platform or a multi-platform image, by choosing for which platform(s) you want to build the image.

 <figure>
 ![Builing an image](discover/img/image-build.png)
 <figcaption>Builing an image</figcaption>
 </figure>

-### Pulling an Image from a registry
+### Pulling an image from a registry

 You can pull an image from a public registry by giving the URI of the image to pull, and the container engine on which to store it locally.

-If the image you want to pull happens to be private and you need to use credentials to access it, you can register these credentials from the `Settings > Registries` page, or by client the `Manage registries` from the _Pull image_ page.
+If the image you want to pull happens to be private and you need to use credentials to access it, you can register these credentials from the `Settings > Registries` page, or by clicking the `Manage registries` button from the _Pull image_ page.
 The credentials will be saved for any future use from Podman Desktop.

 <figure>
 ![Pulling an image](discover/img/pull-image.png)